 Head injuries can result from any number of accidents – road traffic, sporting, work-related accidents, accidents in a public place, or as a result of an assault or of medical negligence.
 Barratts Solicitors have years of experience acting for claimants who have suffered a head injury.
 Our Directors work closely with the charity Headway; Ed Myers and Debra Morris are both Chair of trustees of local Headway groups which support families coping with brain injury.
 In some instances, the injury may go completely unnoticed at first if the brain damage is less severe.
+This is known as subtle brain injury.
 We have the skills to identify these issues which can be missed by less experienced solicitors.

 Head injuries vary in severity and can involve a host of symptoms including: